crypto-red/crypto-red.github.io/README.md

 They not only want to deny the art but as the global delusional/delirious state of mind spreads more and more in existence, we say it as widely to achieve together, as in other words , computing (information technology), that is to say the fact of: **"making daily life a creative experience, continually original-delusional-ecstatic"**, is a difficult process and a powerful lever.
 Just as if we were in a crypto-bank stated cold-war, our technological and engineering competence were to be exploited to the maximum.
 And with it,

-Whoever you may be, a yakuza or a former bankster, You can enjoy this platform through this site with ease.
+Whoever you may be, a yakuza or a former bankster, You can enjoy this platform through this site with ease when.

 **And with it, we, as contributors, started to:**